Built-in wall oven in a modern kitchen

 • Touch controls are responsive

-• 4.8 cubic foot capacity is usable for most cooking
+• 4.8 cubic foot capacity handles most cooking tasks

 Cons